-In many cases this internship work could count for course or thesis credits at your home institution, and we would be happy to support on-going collaboration after the internship ends.
+In many cases, this internship work could count for the course or thesis credits at your home institution, and we would be happy to support ongoing collaboration after the internship ends.

-Note that due to the difficulty of creating international contracts, the internships are currently unpaid.
+Note that the internships are currently unpaid due to the difficulty of creating international contracts.

-You can download projects list and apply if you are interested.
+You can download the projects list and apply if you are interested.

-Applications for the first semester of 2021 will close March 27th 2021, with internships starting from April 27th onwards.
+Applications for the July 2023 Intake will close on July 02, 2023 AoE, with internships starting from Mid-July 2023 onwards.